Project 2012 2010 Season

 Craig Price

-After a successful comeback year in 2009, Craig has run Pbs indoors for 800m and 1500m and outdoors for 1500m and 3000m.
-His best times this year currently stand at 1.57.68, 4.03.12 and 9.32.5 - all of which should be bettered by the end of the season as April and May were largely hindered with knee problems.
-A sub 4 minute 1500m is a real possibity by the end of the year.
+After a successful comeback year in 2009, Craig ran Pbs indoors for 800m and 1500m and outdoors for 1500m and 3000m.
+His best times this year currently stand at 1.57.68, 4.03.12 and 9.32.5.
+Unfortunately his season was curtailed by in knee injury in March, which plagued him for much of the summer, although - all of which should be bettered by the end of the season as April and May were largely hindered with knee problems although he still ran his 1500m Pb in a British League match in July.
+A sub 4 minute 1500m is a real possibility very soon.

 Tom Parry

-Unfortunately Tom ruptured is ACL in his knee in his last ever game of rugby, so has had two major operations and hasn't competed in 2010.
+Unfortunately Tom ruptured is ACL in his knee in his last ever game of rugby, so has had two major operations and didn't compete in 2010.
 He is regaining fitness and will be ready for running to his potential again in 2011.

 Chris Hall

-Chris ran 22.59i for a big indoors Pb, but hasn't competed much since then as he is currently studying in Germany.
-He returns in August and have kept his training going well out there should run well upon his return.
+Chris ran 22.59i for a big indoors Pb, but hasn't competed much after that as he was studying in Germany.
+He returned in August, but had missed too much training to run up to his best.

-He remains a key member of the Kingston and Poly AC team, currently being their top points scorer this year when he has flown home especially to help the team who are doing very well at the moment.
+He remains a key member of the Kingston and Poly AC team, being their top points scorer this year as he has flew home especially to help the team who are doing very well at the moment.

 Humphrey Waddington